davibelo/c-_from_beginner_to_beyond/01-introduction/01-Configuring_IDE.md

 - When debugging you can click on left of line numbers on code file and create a breakpoint
 - Use top commands to decide how you want to procede on code execution

+REMEMBER: This configuration is made for the main folder of VSCode that contains the project folders.
+It is possible to copy files on .vscode folder to a new main folder

 ## Install and configure VS Code on Linux
 - Go to Visual Studio Code website, download it and see install instructions